AngangGuo/blog/content/posts/2022/How to get client IP information.md

 * Whether the connection is cellular or not

 For example, I connected to internet by using Internet Service Provider (ISP, e.g. Shaw or Telus in our city) router.
-Only the ISP knows exactly which computer IP you have, but the online IP Lookup service only sees the public IP address from you ISP.
+Only the ISP knows exactly which computer IP I have, but the online IP Lookup service only sees the public IP address from my ISP.

-The ISP has services for Vancouver, Burnaby and other cities.
-The same public IP may have users in different cities.
+The ISP(Shaw or Telus) has services in Vancouver, Burnaby and other cities at the same time.
+The same public IP may be used by different users in different cities.

 From the [IP Geolocation Data Accuracy](https://www.ip2location.com/data-accuracy) report, the threshold of accuracy is less than 50 miles, the accuracy is around 80% in average.